DCAN-Labs/hbcd-docs/docs/instruments/mri/qc.md

 ## BrainSwipes
 Quality control procedures for various pipeline outputs—such as structural and functional derivatives from XCP-D and diffusion derivatives from QSIPrep-rely on manual visual inspection (the current gold standard for image QC) to identify image artifacts.
 To streamline this process, the visual reports included in these derivatives are integrated into [BrainSwipes](https://brainswipes.us/about), a gamified platform built off of the open-source [Swipes For Science](https://swipesforscience.org/) project.

 BrainSwipes harnesses the power of crowdsourcing to address the time-intensive task of evaluating MRI brain scan quality through visual inspection, particularly for large-scale studies.
-Users are guided through a simple [tutorial](https://brainswipes.us/tutorial-select) that teaches them how to navigate the platform and assess derivative files, enabling them to confidently classify images as either pass or fail.
+Users are guided through a simple [tutorial](https://brainswipes.us/tutorial-select) (note that you must create a BrainSwipes account first before viewing this tutorial) that teaches them how to navigate the platform and assess derivative files, enabling them to confidently classify images as either pass or fail.
 <div class="img-with-text" style="width: 70%; margin: 0 auto; text-align: center;">
     <img src="../images/brainswipes.png" alt="Example quality assessment of surface delineation in BrainSwipes" style="width: 100%; height: auto;">
     <p><i>Example quality assessment of surface delineation on BrainSwipes platform (displaying brain in axial plane at level of basal ganglia/putamen).</i></p>